Akoo510/Crowd_Dynamics_ENG-270/README.md

 # Crowd Dynamics Simulation

 ## Project description
-This repository contains C code for simulating the movement of sheep in a room.
-The simulation includes forces that drive the sheep towards an exit door while avoiding collisions with each other and the room walls.
+This repository contains C code for simulating the movement of individuals in a closed area.
+The simulation includes forces that drive the individual towards an exit door while avoiding collisions with each other and the room walls.

 ## Project structure
 [code/](./code) : This folder contains the program code